population-research/uganda-covid/response/wber_response.md

 explanation of why this is not needed.

-    **Response:** We now only use the three standard food insecurity levels, multiple comparison correction is less of a concern than when we had 10 different food insecurity measures.
+    **Response:** We now only use the three standard food insecurity levels, multiple comparison correction is less of a concern than when we had 9 different food insecurity measures.

-    [There clearly is still an issue with the response part of the analysis]
+    If there are specific analyses where some type of correction would still be helpful, we are, of course, open to including that.

 # Referee 2 Comments